Arthikrish17/Hudl_Tech_Test/README.md

 Link to the report : To view the report , right click on the cucumber-reports.html reveal in finder and then right click the report and open with Google Chrome or any other supported browser.
 To run the test :
-Prerequisite :Make the chromeDriver executable on any of the operating system , in my case it's mac so I hvae followed the below steps: chmod +x chromedriver -First command chmod +x hudl-login-tests/chromedriver -Second Command
+Prerequisite :Make the chromeDriver executable on any of the operating system , in my case it's mac so I hvae followed the below steps:

-Go to the terminal and navigate to the folder hudl-login-tests and run the below command replace the emaill and pwd with valid credentials.
+Go to the terminal and navigate to the folder hudl-login-tests and run the below command chmod +x chromedriver -First command

+Then to the terminal run the below command replace the emaill and pwd with valid credentials.

-Third Command - export HUDL_EMAIL="yourvalidemailaddress@gmail.com" && export HUDL_PASSWORD="yourvalidpassword" && mvn test on the terminal.
+Second Command - export HUDL_EMAIL="yourvalidemailaddress@gmail.com" && export HUDL_PASSWORD="yourvalidpassword" && mvn test on the terminal.

 <img width="1625" height="917" alt="image" src="https://github.com/user-attachments/assets/851c0159-aeb4-4ede-99c6-7f4805bef03a" />